+At this time, AFIA students are not required to wear uniforms.
 AFIA seeks to encourage students to be unique individuals.
+We also expect students to dress ready to learn.
 Our goal is to allow students to be who they are while maintaining a sense of security for students.
 All students who attend AFIA are also expected to respect the school community by dressing appropriately for an elementary school environment.
 Clothing should not be a distraction to the learning environment.